melissagarridos/melissagarridos/README.md

 Hi there 👋

 I am a **Software Developer** in training.

-I love travelling and learning languages
+I love travelling and learning languages.

 I currently focus on:

 ## 💻 Tech Stack